Guide to travel insurance for elderly travellers

 But even if you feel young at heart, you could find that travel insurance providers don't necessarily share your point of view.

-Travel insurance for over 65s is not offered by all companies and, in fact, some policies don't cover anyone over the age of 50, or even 45.
+Travel insurance for senior travellers is not offered by all companies and, in fact, some policies don't cover anyone over the age of 50, or even 45.

 But don't worry, as many providers are happy to offer travel insurance for the over 65s, 70s, 80s or 90s, and some will cover 100-year-olds.

-Why don't all insurers provide travel cover for the over 65s?
+Why don't all insurers provide travel cover for senior travellers?

 Insurers tend to think that older people are more likely to fall ill or have an accident whilst away from home than other age groups, and that they are therefore more likely to make a claim.